AbsaOSS/pramen/README.md

       # The connection URL
       url = "jdbc:postgresql://example1.com:5432/test_db"

+      # Optional fallback URLs to try in case of a failure of the promary URL
+      jdbc.fallback.url.1 = "jdbc:postgresql://example2.com:5432/test_db"
+      jdbc.fallback.url.2 = "jdbc:postgresql://example3.com:5432/test_db"

       # Authentication credentials
       user = "my_login"
       password = "some_password"

+      # (Optional) The number of times to retry connecting to the server in case of a failure
+      # If multiple URLs are specified, the retry will be attempted on the next URL each time.
+      # 'retries = 1' means that the connection will be attempted only once.
+      retries = 3

       # Any option passed as 'option.' will be passed to the JDBC driver.
 Example:
       #option.database = "test_db"